 Volunteering at Kearsney Parks

 Volunteer tasks continue in the parks on a weekly basis.
-We continue to carry out general maintenance in all three parks, including working on the grand border and the orchard in Russell Gardens.
+We continue to carry out general maintenance in all three parks, including working on the grand border and orchard in Russell Gardens.
 If you are interested in volunteering, and would like to be put on our database, please get in touch at [email protected]

 Photography